groundhoggwp/groundhogg/README.txt

 * IMPROVED The **Apply Note** action now has a rich text editor in the funnel
 * IMPROVED **Admin Notification** action now has a rich text editor, emails are sent in HTML format.
 * TWEAKED Cleaned up the Admin Notification action UI, removed the FROM address setting in favor of always using the default.
+* TWEAKED Clarified settings sections in the MISC tab
+* FIXED Potential 401 error while bulk editing contacts
+* FIXED Potential DB error when scheduling a new broadcast
+* FIXED CSS issues with modals and modal headers

 = 2.7.1.1 (2022-09-05) =
 * HOT FIX `__serialize` & `__unserialize` functions in `Base_Object` acting up with typed params